-If you’re looking to make your lifestyle more planet-friendly, there can be a huge amount to consider.
-Does the brand pay a fair wage?
+If you’re looking to make your lifestyle more planet-friendly, there can be a huge amount to consider when it comes to the brands we buy from.
+Does it pay a fair wage?
 Are its supply chains as sustainable or as transparent as it claims?

-While you are computing this, there’s also a range of certifications – such as Certified Vegan, Soil Association, and Forest Association – that can make it even more difficult to ascertain exactly what you need to look out for.
-While these eco-labels offer positive steps, none of them fully encompass what it means for a business to be both ethical and sustainable in all its varieties.
+While you are computing this, there is also a range of different certifications – such as Leaping Bunny, Social Association and The Global Organic Textile Standard (GOTS) – that can make it even more difficult to ascertain exactly what you need to look out for.
+While these eco-labels are excellent, none of them fully encompass what it means for a business to be both ethical and sustainable in all its varieties.

 This is where the B Corporation certification comes in – arguably the creme de la creme of eco credentials.
 For the uninitiated, the B Corp certification is a lesser-known sustainability credential that was created by B Lab, a global non-profit that aims to make it easier for mission-driven companies to have a more positive impact on the planet and its people.